yngfijiwtr/DeskPal/README.md

 - I have added a text document with the linux commands I ran.

-- The program will autostart using Linux's crontab running a launch.sh shell file that runs the python3 program.
+- The program will autostart using systemd as a service that executes the python3 program
-- Bootup time on the Zero W was about 45 seconds.
+- Bootup time on the Zero W (old) was about 45 seconds.
 (This will be faster on newer models)

 **Credits**